Welcome to Scotland's soils

 Basin peat

-Poorly drained lowland soils with an organic surface layer more than 50 cm thick.
+Poorly drained lowland soils with an organic surface layer at least 50 cm thick.
 Basin peat generally forms at low levels in distinct depressions.

 Calcareous soils